warren-bank/mirror-XMail-mail-server/Readme.txt

 	from file processing.

 	[REDIRECT]
-	"redirect"[TAB]"domain"[TAB]...[NEWLINE]
+	"redirect"[TAB]"domain-or-emailaddress"[TAB]...[NEWLINE]

-	Redirect message to internal or external domain.
+	Redirect message to internal or external domain or email address.
 	If the message was for foo-user@custdomain.net and the file custdomain.net.tab contain a line :

 	"redirect"	"target-domain.org"

-	the message is delivred to  foo-user@target-domain.org
+	the message is delivered to  foo-user@target-domain.org
+	While the line :

+	"redirect"	"user@target-domain.org"

+	will redirect the message to user@target-domain.org.

 	[LREDIRECT]
-	"lredirect"[TAB]"domain"[TAB]...[NEWLINE]
+	"lredirect"[TAB]"domain-or-emailaddress"[TAB]...[NEWLINE]

-	Redirect message to internal or external domain impersonating local domain during messages delivery.
+	Redirect message to internal or external domain ( or email address ) impersonating local domain during messages delivery.
 	If the message was for foo-user@custdomain.net and the file custdomain.net.tab contain a line :

 	"redirect"	"target-domain.org"

-	the message is delivred to  foo-user@target-domain.org
+	the message is delivered to  foo-user@target-domain.org
+	While the line :

+	"redirect"	"user@target-domain.org"

+	will redirect the message to user@target-domain.org.

 	[WAIT]
 	"wait"[TAB]"timeout"[NEWLINE]